Coverage & Rent Increases

 Download Rent Control Law and Regulations

 Rent control is administered by the SF Rent Board, 25 Van Ness Ave. (at Market).
-The Rent Board web site has extensive information and you can download the rent control law and rules and regulations from the site.
+The Rent Board website has extensive information and you can download the rent control law and

 Major Components of Rent Control